cheat-sheets/books/README.md

 1. **Prepare More Than You Need**
     - In the course of one season an oak tree will drop thousands of acorns.
 Why?
 All it takes to safely reproduce itself and continue to oak species is a single acorn.
 So what are all those others?
 Rough drafts.
     - When directors film a movie, they spend many hours and sometimes days filming a 1-minute scene over and over again.
 The same scene can be shot over twenty times, but eventually, only one clip is chosen.
-    - Pilots run dozens or even hundreds of what-if scenarios: What to do if an engine goes out; if there’s an electrical problem; if communications go down and more.
+    - Pilots run dozens or even hundreds of what-if scenarios: What to do if an engine goes out; if there's an electrical problem; if communications go down and more.

 2. **True Safety is an Illusion**
     - Fear is awareness of danger, right?
 And naturally, you want to keep yourself safe, correct?
-Ah, but that’s a trap!
-And within that trap is a secret, one that might be uncomfortable to hear but will liberate you if you let it: You’re never safe.
+Ah, but that's a trap!
+And within that trap is a secret, one that might be uncomfortable to hear but will liberate you if you let it: You're never safe.
     - Every great gain, for humanity as a whole or for you or me in our own lives, has come about only through risk.

 3. **Trust Your Gut and Jump**